Lecture 2, A “zero-dimensional” energy balance model of Earth’s climate#

 Assumption 2

-The value \(A\) of is given by the definition of a preindustrial equilibrium, i.e., the fact that before human influence, Earth’s energy budget was perfectly balanced:
+The value of \(A\) is determined by the preindustrial equilibrium condition, which states that before human influence, Earth’s energy budget was balanced:

 By rearanging this equation, we find that the value of \(A\) is given by